About going on to doctoral studies

 Career paths after graduation

-However, the appeal of being able to work in a field that interests you is something that is unique to academic careers.
-Weigh these pros and cons before deciding whether or not to continue your education
+However, the appeal of being able to work in something you are interested in is something that can only be found in an academic profession.
+Weigh these pros and cons and consider whether or not to continue your education.

 A guide to books for those considering pursuing a doctoral program